alleida23/TNT-Shipment-Tracker/README.md

 # TNT Shipment Tracker - Multiple Search
 Created by Albert Lleida, November 2023

-This project aims to track multiple shipments from TNT using web scraping techniques.
-It was born out of the need of an actual company whose workers were manually tracking hundreds of shipments on the TNT tracker page every day.
-The process involved searching for each shipment number to determine if the client reference belonged to their company.
-This project is an effort to automate and streamline that process, utilizing Selenium to retrieve data in chunks of 30 to make it less time-consuming.
+This project aims to address the challenge of manually tracking hundreds of shipments from TNT faced by a company's workforce.
+Prior to automation, employees had to navigate the TNT tracker page daily, searching for each shipment number to identify if the client reference belonged to their company.
+This labor-intensive process prompted the creation of an automated solution.

-The project includes a Jupyter Notebook (`TNT Shipment Tracker - Multiple Search (30).ipynb`) and several Python files (`functions_extract.py`, `functions_process_df.py`, `functions_web_scraping.py`, `functions_z_extra.py`) that contain various functions used in the project.
+## Project Objective

+The primary goal of this project is to streamline the shipment tracking process through web scraping techniques.
+By leveraging Selenium, the project automates the retrieval of shipment data in chunks of 30 —the maximum allowed by the TNT tracker-, significantly reducing the time and effort required for tracking.

 ## Project Overview